yangwangmadrid/EzReson/README.md

 **2. Identify the LMOs associated with the resonance subsystem**

-In this particular case of benezene, we are to find the occupied LMOs corresponding to the pi-conjugate system.
+In this particular case of benezene, we are to find the occupied LMOs corresponding to the pi conjugated system.
 To this end, open file "Ph_LMO.fchk" with visualization software like JMol or Gabedit.
 For JMol, after opening Ph_LMO.fchk, type in the script console:
 `isosurface mo 21` and the LMO-#21 (which is the HOMO) will be displayed.
 You